microsoft/AcademicContent/Labs/Content in draft/TensorFlow/TensorFlow.md

     *Images in the "hot_dog" folder*

     Also confirm that the folder contains a text file named **retrained_labels_hotdog.txt**.
 This file identifies the subdirectories containing the training images.
-It is used by the Python script that trains the model to recognize hot-dog images.
+It is used by the Python script that trains the model.
 The script enumerates the files in each subdirectory identifed in the text file (the text file's name is a parameter passed to the script) and uses those files to train the network.

 1. Open a second terminal window and navigate to the "notebooks/tensorflow-for-poets-2" folder — the same one that is open in the first terminal window.
 Then use the following command to launch [TensorBoard](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard), which is a set of tools used to visualize TensorFlow models and gain insight into the transfer-learning process: